 '''

 searchOptions ATTRIBUTE ::= {

-WITH SYNTAX
+WITH SYNTAX SearchOptions

-SearchOptions
+'''

+'''

-SINGLE VALUE
+SINGLE VALUE TRUE

-TRUE

 USAGE

 directoryOperation

-ТD
+ΙD

-{vf 18 7} }
+{vf 18 7}

+}

 SearchOptions ::= SEQUENCE {

+[0] SEQUENCE OF SearchForm,

 forms

-[0] SEQUENCE OF SearchForm,

 context-atts [1] SEQUENCE OF ATTRIBUTE.&id,

 abbrev-atts [2] SEQUENCE OF AttribPair OPTIONAL,

 -- first is abbrev of second --

 [3] BIT STRING {

 flags

-autoExpand(0),

-topDownSuperiors(1),
+(0),

+autoExpand

+topDownSuperiors (1),

-complexSearching(2) } OPTIONAL,
+complexSearching (2) } OPTIONAL,

 pseudo-rdn-level [4] INTEGER DEFAULT 1,

-'''

-'''

-max-att-label-len [5] INTEGER DEFAULT 11 }
+max-att-label-len [5] INTEGER DEFAULT 11

+}

 SearchForm ::= SEQUENCE {

-type

 [0] UnboundedDirectoryString,

+tvpe

+filter-for

-filter-for [1] SEQUENCE OF OBJECT-CLASS.&id OPTIONAL,
+[1] SEQUENCE OF OBJECT-CLASS.&id OPTIONAL,

+base-object

-base-object [2] DistinguishedName OPTIONAL,
+[2] DistinguishedName OPTIONAL,

 [3] SEQUENCE OF AttField,

 row1-atts

+[4] SEQUENCE OF AttField OPTIONAL,

 row2-atts

-[4] SEQUENCE OF AttField OPTIONAL,
+row3-atts

-row3-atts [5] SEQUENCE OF AttField OPTIONAL,
+[5] SEQUENCE OF AttField OPTIONAL,

-srch-sort-atts [6] SEQUENCE OF SortKey,
+[6] SEQUENCE OF SortKey,

+srch-sort-atts

 hierarchyNameBehaviour [7] HierarchyNameBehaviour DEFAULT

 abbreviated,

-orderingStrategy [8] OrderingStrategy OPTIONAL,
+[8] OrderingStrategy OPTIONAL,

+orderingStrategy

 orderEmptyFieldsAsGreater [9] BOOLEAN DEFAULT FALSE

 }

 OrderingStrategy ::= ENUMERATED {

+sortKeys

-sortKeys (0),
+(0),

+searchFields

-searchFields (1),
+(1),

 firstValueExactMatch (2),

 anyValueExactMatch (3)

 }

 AttField ::= %M:SetAttField SEQUENCE {

-ATTRIBUTE.&id,

-type
+type ATTRIBUTE.&id,

 INTEGER,

 number

 BOOLEAN DEFAULT TRUE,

 dnAtt

-component

-ComponentField OPTIONAL,
+component ComponentField OPTIONAL,

-UTF8String OPTIONAL,
+name UTF8String OPTIONAL,

-name

-[0] AttFieldLocation Default both
+location [0] AttFieldLocation Default both

-location

 }

 ComponentField ::= SEQUENCE {

 identifier ComponentKind,

-rule

-MATCHING-RULE.&id
+rule MATCHING-RULE.&id

+'''

+'''

 }

 ComponentKind ::= CHOICE {

 reference [0] ComponentReference,

-[1] ComponentPath
+path [1] ComponentPath

-path

 }

 HierarchyNameBehaviour ::= ENUMERATED {

+(0),

 none

-(0),

-abbreviated

-(1),
+abbreviated (1),

 unabbreviated (2)

 }

 AttFieldLocation ::= ENUMERATED {

 request (1),

-result

-(2),
+result (2),

-both

-(3)
+both (3)

+}

 '''

+SearchOptions

+forms

+Specifies the characteristics for a DUA Search Form.

+context-atts

-Components SearchOptions forms Specifies the characteristics for a DUA Search Form. context-atts Specifies the attribute types that can hold a context .
+Specifies the attribute types that can hold a context.
 A context is a set of default values entered into the Search Form whenever the user clears the form 'to the context' - for example, a telephone-number prefix.
 The component is a sequence of attribute types.
+For example:

+'''

+context-atts {

+organizationalUnitName,

+location,

+telephoneNumber

+}

+'''

+abbrev-atts

-For example: context-atts { organizationalUnitName, location, telephoneNumber } abbrev-atts Specifies abbreviated attributes to be used in search requests.
-It is a sequence of attribute pairs : the first attribute in a pair is the abbreviated equivalent of the second.
+Specifies abbreviated attributes to be used in search requests.
+It is a sequence of attribute pairs: the first attribute in a pair is the abbreviated equivalent of the second.

 If an attribute type is specified for a Search Form and is also specified by this component as having an abbreviated equivalent, the abbreviated equivalent attribute type (and value) is requested in a search instead of the full attribute type.

 The abbreviated attributes can be generated by the DSA (for example hierarchyName) but can be any alternative attribute.
+For instance, you might choose to display a user's initials in place of their given name to save space on the Search Results page.

+flagspseudo-rdn-levelmax-att-label-len

+SearchForm

+type

-For instance, you might choose to display a user's initials in place of their given name to save space on the Search Results page. flags pseudo-rdn- level max-att- label-len Deprecated.
-SearchForm type The name of the form - typical values are Name search, Function search, and Unit search.
-It allows arbitrary search forms, including ones with base objects in other DSAs and other schema administrative areas. filter-for A list of object classes to include in the search filter constructed from the form.
-For example, for the Unit search form, it should list the object classes considered to be units. base-object The base object for the search.
-If absent, the base object is the same as the configuration-file parameter base-entry. row1-atts The list of attributes, their column positions (as a percentage of total available width) running across the first row of search fields on the form, and a dnAtt Boolean.
+The name of the form - typical values are Name search, Function search, and Unit search.
+It allows arbitrary search forms, including ones with base objects in other DSAs and other schema administrative areas.

+filter-for

+A list of object classes to include in the search filter constructed from the form.
+For example, for the Unit search form, it should list the object classes considered to be units.

+base-object

+The base object for the search.
+If absent, the base object is the same as the configurationfile parameter base-entry.

+row1-atts

+The list of attributes, their column positions (as a percentage of total available width) running across the first row of search fields on the form, and a dnAtt Boolean.
 Only row1-atts are displayed in the Search Results page (although Access Presence allows the user to alter this).